ivlub/accorda/README.md

 # Accorda Legal Assistant Backend & Frontend

-This project contains the backend API and the frontend web application for the Accorda AI coding assistant.
+This project contains the backend API and the frontend web application for the Accorda AI legal assistant.

 ## Tech Stack